thinc-org/thinc-first-act-backend-day-2/README.md

 # Setup
-1. copy .env.template to .env
+1. Copy .env.template to .env
-2. setup database connection url
+2. Setup database connection url
+3. Setup thunder client, collection is exported at thunder-collection_course.json

+# Problem
+remove fakeDb and use postgres to store data